menuclose

 IG Invest

-Separate from the IG Trading app, there is a newer app called IG Invest, which is much simpler to use.
-You can view your watchlist of companies, see the top news, and explore popular investments.
-Through the app, you can easily invest in shares or ETFs in the U.K., U.S., Australia, Europe, and Asia.
+Separate from the IG Trading app, there is a newer app called IG Invest, which launched early in 2025 and is much simpler to use.
+You can view your watchlist of companies, see the top news, and explore the most popular investments.
+Through the app, you can easily invest in shares, crypto, or ETFs in the U.K., U.S., Australia, Europe, and Asia.
 ETFs allow investors to diversify their money for a low cost, so they can offer a great way for new investors to get started.

 Trading platforms

 I was pleased with how easy the platform is to use – even beginner investors are not likely to have a hard time.
-When I logged into IG, I was taken to a home screen that features live prices, news, and links to courses.
+When I logged into IG on the website, I was taken to a home screen that features live prices, news, and links to courses.
 When clicking on my account, I was taken to my Workspace.
 This is where I can see my watch list, search for investments, and be notified of upcoming earnings announcements.

 I could also find analyst consensus for individual stocks, operated by third-party vendor TipRanks, and see sentiment among other experienced IG customers – for example, you can see whether they collectively have long or short positions in a particular stock.

-A new stock screener tool was added by IG in 2024, allowing you to filter companies by criteria such as dividend yield, sector, or analyst consensus.
-I found this a good way to get investment inspiration.
+A stock screener tool allows you to filter companies by criteria such as dividend yield, sector, or analyst consensus.
+I found this a good way to get investment inspiration, and the stock screener is much more in-depth than those offered by many other platforms.

 Chart tools are more on the basic side unless you have a Pro account.
-ProRealTime carries a fee of £30 a month, but is free if you place more than three trades a month.
+ProRealTime carries a fee of £30 a month, but is free if your trading activity is consistent and has fairly high value during the month.
 Through ProRealTime, you can overlay stocks and compare historical performance to an index such as the FTSE 100.

 Feature IG logoIG